3 Smart Questions to Ask a Prospective Agent Before Signing

 1. Does your company offer any discounts?

-This question may seem like it would have an obvious answer - especially if you’ve been paying attention to the larger, national insurance companies that all do, but there are many smaller insurance companies that offer few or no discounts whatsoever.
+This question may seem like it would have an obvious answer - especially if you've been paying attention to the larger, national carriers that all do, but there are many smaller companies that offer few or no discounts whatsoever.
 The types of discounts you should be looking for include:

 2. What is the Consumer Complaint Ratio?

-All insurance companies have to be on guard against insurance fraud in various subtle, not so subtle and sometimes elaborate ways that are perpetrated by people trying to get rich, but this is no excuse for having an extremely high ratio of complaints per 1000 claims they receive which is what the consumer complaint ratio is for.
-If the insurance company you are shopping has a lot of complaints you should drop them from consideration without a second thought.
+All insurers have to be on guard against fraud in various subtle, not so subtle and sometimes elaborate ways that are perpetrated by people trying to get rich, but this is no excuse for having an extremely high ratio of complaints per 1000 claims they receive which is what the consumer complaint ratio is for.
+If the company you are shopping has a lot of complaints you should drop them from consideration without a second thought.

 3. What is the Standard & Poor’s Financial Rating?

-This is basically a measurement of the financial strength of a company and if an insurance company doesn’t have at least a B+ rating, you should be significantly concerned at their ability to stay afloat and make good on any claims that may come their way.
+This is basically a measurement of the financial strength of a brand and if an insurer doesn't have at least a B+ rating, you should be significantly concerned at their ability to stay afloat and make good on any claims that may come their way.